abdullabaki/pciu-sql-project/README.md

   delivered BOOLEAN NOT NULL DEFAULT false
 );

-Delete Product: DELETE FROM orders WHERE id = ;
+Delete Single Product: DELETE FROM orders WHERE id = ;

+Delete All Products: DELETE FROM orders;

+Sirial Reorganize: TRUNCATE TABLE orders;